 The nursing staff of the Hemophilia Clinic also provides services to the Bronson Pediatric Hematology Oncology Clinic.
 Children with inherited bleeding disorders and their families are able to benefit from the unique relationship between our Clinic and Bronson Pediatric Hematology Oncology.
 One of the benefits includes smooth transition of the pediatric patient to the Adult Clinic when readiness is determined.

 When a bleeding disorder is suspected, you can rely on the Clinic to provide high-level diagnostic services.
-We utilize laboratory services from the area’s two major healthcare providers, Bronson Methodist Hospital and Borgess Medical Center, to determine the correct diagnosis.
+We utilize laboratory services from the area’s two major healthcare providers, Bronson Methodist Hospital and Ascension Borgess Hospital, to determine the correct diagnosis.
 When necessary, specimens are sent to specialty laboratories in the region or nationwide, as indicated.

 When a patient with a bleeding disorder is scheduled for invasive surgery or a dental procedure, we develop care plans to address the bleeding disorder care needed before and after the procedure.
 This may include acquisition and infusion of a clotting-factor product, assistance with insurance issues, pre- and post-procedure education and home-care follow-up.